-The core pedagogy employed to achieve this mission is service learning, where students obtain standards-based educational concepts while performing authentic tasks that fulfill identified needs in the community.
+The core pedagogy employed to achieve this mission is a combination of direct instruction, computer supported curriculum and service learning.
+Students who meet level requirements will have the opportunity to engage in service learning, where they obtain standards-based educational concepts while performing authentic tasks that fulfill identified needs in the community.
 Our goal for each student is to provide positive age-respectful experiences that connect them to their communities and help them visualize the successful contributions they will make following graduation.